 When can my daughter sit an entrance exam?

-The first entrance examinations for girls were held in January 2021.
+The next entrance examinations will take place in November and December 2022.
 Boys and girls sit identical exams and are assessed for entry on an equal basis.

 Will girls be able to access bursaries and scholarships?